dannymirxa/Pydantic_Langgraph_SQL_and_File_Reader_Agents/README.md

 ## Usage Examples

-Here are some examples of how to use the application:
+Here are some examples of how to use the application with `main_langgraph.py`:

 1. **SQL Query Example**:
     ```python